 Bring a parent workshop to your group of friends, parents at your school or agency.
 Bonnie will teach a parenting workshop on any of the subjects you find on the Speaking & Teaching page.

 And if the topic you want is not here, ask for it.

-Here are two of her most popular:
+Here are three of her most popular:

 - Confident Parents, Remarkable Kids: The 8 Principles of Connective Parenting

 The When Your Kids Push Your Buttons Parent Workshop

 After teaching parenting classes for more than ten years, Bonnie realized that many parents, enthusiastic about their new skills, often returned to class more discouraged than ever.
 Now they knew what they wanted to do but they still couldn’t do it.
 It was because their buttons were getting pushed.
 Bonnie saw that a critical step was missing in parent education.
 No parenting skill can work for a parent whose button has been pushed.
 As a result, she developed a parenting workshop called When Your Kids Push Your Buttons to address this critical missing piece.

 All parents get their buttons pushed by their children.
 We open our mouths intending to correct our child’s behavior and out come those words we swore we would never say.
 We react automatically in ways we hate, our authority is lost, and parenting skills are totally inaccessible.
 Nothing effective can be taught or learned.
 Our children drive us crazy by pushing those buttons again and again, and we lose control again and again.

 The Buttons Workshop will help you stop the vicious cycle of action/reaction from spinning once and for all.
 The workshop will help you: